By Rachel Lankester, Mutton Club editor

 Grace and Frankie – Netflix

-Another series I will be very sad to see end.
-Jane Fonda and Lily Tomlin are sublime in this show about two glorious older women coming to terms with betrayal, new love and getting older.
+Another series I was very sad to see end.
+Jane Fonda and Lily Tomlin are sublime in this wonderful original series about two glorious older women coming to terms with betrayal, new love and getting older.
 This show was the first of its kind and is still a true and hilarious ground breaker.
+One of the very best Netflix series!

 Big Little Lies – HBO and maybe Prime

-A fabulous cast of midlife women grappling with lives that may look perfect on the surface but are seriously shaky underneath.
+A fabulous cast of midlife women grappling with small town lives that may look perfect on the surface but are seriously shaky underneath.
+A crime drama and psychological thriller in one.
 Reese Witherspoon, Zoe Kravitz, Nicole Kidman, Laura Dern – what’s not to like?!

 Spiral (Engrenanges in French) – Prime

 This is utterly brilliant too.
 Beware, as you might get sucked into the 8 series.
 (See I told you my husband said I watch too much TV – but he did enjoy this one too).
-A French cop drama as only the French could do it – with all of messy life mixed in and beautifully flawed characters.
+I was hooked by the first season.
+A French police drama as only the French could do it – with all of messy life mixed in and beautifully flawed characters.
 Caroline Proust as the main character is sublime.
 I like shows with subtitles as they stop me scrolling on my phone while watching!

 See – Apple

 Some strong female characters in this dystopian vision of a future where a deadly virus has left survivors blind.
-It’s fascinating and disturbing, especially if your worst fear has always been to lose your sight like me!
-It is beautiful to watch and gripping.
-There’s a final season coming in August 2022!
+It’s fascinating and disturbing, especially if your worst fear has always been to lose your sight, like me!
+It is beautiful to watch, gripping and massive in scale, even on the small screen.
+The final season came out in 2022.

 The United States of Tara – Possibly Showtime or Prime

 This one’s a little out of leftfield and is quite old having started in 2009.
 Sadly there are only 3 seasons – I could have watched more.
 Toni Collette stars as a mother grappling with dissociative identity disorder and if you’ve ever been the least bit interested in this condition, this series is brilliant.
 Funny and sad.
-And very entertaining.
-I love anything Toni Collette is in and she’s currently starring in Pieces of Her on Netflix which I haven’t watched yet.
+There’s some serious character development in this series, with Toni grappling with most of them!
+It’s very entertaining.
+I love anything Toni Collette is in and she also stars in Pieces of Her on Netflix.
+I reckon Tara is a cult classic for midlife women!

 The Lincoln Lawyer – Netflix

 I hope you’ve enjoyed my roundup of the best series to watch – especially for women in midlife and beyond!
+I reckon it’s a very cool selection of some of the best TV shows for middle-aged women!
+These have certainly kept me entertained.
 Let me know at rachel @ themuttonclub.com if you have other suggestions!